Embellishing Vintage Textiles: Buttons and Buttonholes

 Try this: four little projects

-Position a buttonhole so the button will complete the design.
+1. Position a buttonhole so the button becomes part of the design.

 2. Make an inseam buttonhole, and allow the button to slip between the seams.
 If your pattern does not already have this feature, add a new seam, leaving openings large enough for the buttons to pass through.
 Inseam buttonholes make an attractive opening for very large or very small buttons, or where the placement of a buttonhole would be distracting.

-4. Hand-stitch a buttonhole with embroidery floss or cotton or silk buttonhole twist thread to match the rest of a design (see the drawing above).
-To do this, mark the placement line on the right side of the fabric and machine-stitch a rectangle around it, 1/8 in. from the placement line.
+4. Hand-stitch a buttonhole with embroidery floss or cotton or silk buttonhole twist thread to match the rest of a design.
+To do this, mark the placement line on the right side of the fabric and machine-stitch a rectangle around it, 1/8 inch from the placement line.
 Cut along the placement line and finish by hand, using small blanket stitches.
 Fan out the stitches along each end to accommodate for the rectangular shape.
 For added strength, bar-tack across the ends of the rectangle.